DISCUSSION for this page

 Education of a Metal Band - Dan Roe (4/01/07)

 Donate your cash to LeonsTemple.com.
-Currently, the site costs about $1,600 annually to run.
 Help out by clicking the paypal button below.

 * We're NOT a non-profit organization in the sense that your donation is tax-deductable, only non-profit in the sense that there are no profits to be made.